↑

 That is a great thing!

-This realization helped me stop looking at someone scoffing at me as a failure in delivering our service.
+This realization helped me stop looking at someone scoffing at me as a failure in delivering my service.

 Have courage in your ministry, friends, because the Scripture we believe is true, and we are doing something right in our actions.